ironhack-data-pt-1022/project-visualizing-real-world-data/README.md

 The technical requirements for this project are as follows:

  - Select a dataset from a public source.
- - Create a Jupyter noteboosk to analyze the data
+ - Create a Jupyter notebook to explore the data using simple visualizations
- - Using your data, create a minimum of one scatter plot, one histogram, one box plot and one bar graph (you can add more than one visualization of each type of you choose).
-Graphs should contain the proper labeling of the x and y axis when appropriate as well as a title for the graph.
  - Explain what insight or information is inferred from these visualizations.
 The explanation should be in the notebook in markdown cells.
- - (optional) Visualization with Tableau or Power BI
+ - Create an intereactive visualization with Tableau, Power BI o similar

 ## Necessary Deliverables

 The following deliverables should be pushed to your Github repo for this chapter.
+- A **README** explaining the project
+- **A data folder** containing your data set.
 - **A Jupyter notebook** containing your analysis and the code you used to obtain this analysis.
-- **A data folder** containing your data set.
+- A link to the **dashboard**

 ## Suggested Ways to Get Started